Abhishek-Mahendra/leetcode/README.md

 # leetcode
-trying to put my solution to leet code problems
+some solutions to leetcode problems